Qualifying Conditions & Requirements for a Medical Marijuana Card in Kentucky

 Kentucky medical marijuana laws define a disqualifying felony offense as:

-• Conduct that would not be a crime under current law if it happened before this law or was prosecuted outside Kentucky.
+- Conduct not considered a crime under current law if it happened before this law or was prosecuted outside Kentucky

 Patient Resources and Forms